imorti/container-restarts/README.md

 This project is to demonstrate different ways to set containers to run using the Docker Restart Policy.
+Good times.

 Run: